nahuelcandia/mobile-app-maker/CodeOfConduct.md

   * fixLoginView
   * generalFixes

 Try to append good commit messages.
-Not something cryptic, but detailed information of what you did.
-Try one commit per file or per functional change.
+Not something cryptic, but detailed information of what you did.Try one commit per file or per functional change.

 Always merge with *--no-ff*